 This afternoon an expert local guide will meet us for our private guided tour of Florence, one of the preeminent architectural and artistic treasures of Europe and birthplace of the Renaissance.
 We'll wander this walker-friendly city to see some of it's most iconic and famous sites.
 Florence is a veritable museum of unique and incomparable treasures.
 From the Renaissance palaces that line many of the cobblestone streets, to the historic squares and fountains dotted throughout the city, to the world-renown art and history museums, Florence has something for everyone, including the Ponte Vecchio, Santa Croce Church, Piazza della Signoria and the Cathedral Complex.

 Hopefully you didn't eat too much at lunch today, because as this is our final evening in magical Tuscany, tonight we have an incredible farewell dinner planned at one of our favorite local restaurants.
 Adventures and misadventures from the previous week are re-lived and laughed about, everyone and everything is toasted, addresses are copied and goodbyes are exchanged with all your new lifelong friends that you "Got Lost" in Italy with!

-This morning after breakfast we'll have a group transfer to the airport, where your Go Get Lost adventure will end.
+Your Go Get Lost tour ends this morning after breafast.
+Your group leader can help you arrange transportation to the airport or trains station for your onward journey.
 (Depending on your flight times, you may have the option to book a tour of the Vasari Corridor and Uffizi Gallery this morning.)